Before you apply

 Requests for Approved Withdrawals that meet one or more of the following criteria will be automatically approved:

-- You are working in a health industry and have experienced increased work commitments due to COVID-19.
-Provide a letter from your employer as evidence.
+- You are working in the health industry or for an emergency services agency such as the police, SES, military, fire services and the like, and have experienced increased work commitments due to COVID-19.
+Where possible, provide a letter from your employer as evidence.
+Otherwise, specific evidence is not required.

 - You have contracted COVID-19 and are unable to continue studying.
 Provide a medical certificate as evidence.